petrpavlis123/Plutonication/README.md

 # Plutonication

-Plutonication is a TypeScript library for create a communication between dapps and platforms
+Plutonication is a TypeScript library for create a communication between dapps and wallets across platforms

 ## Requirements